 4. Focused, dedicated practice time

-5. Current demand of performance and use of voice
+5. Current demands of performance and use of voice

 Let us look into each factor in more depth:

 People come to train their voice which has been used, in everyone’s case, since birth.
 Depending on your age, how much you have used your voice, and who you have mimicked or learned from, you have developed vocal habits both Good and Bad.
 I capitalized ‘good’ and ‘bad’ because when it comes to vocal habits there are those that enable vocal health and those that put it to risk.
 The quality of your voice could sound great and exactly the way you like it, but your habits are either going to give you a healthy voice for a lifetime or lead you to breakdown and the medical help and rehab that ensues.
 Case in point; while many people love Adele’s singing, she does things to create her sound that are not efficient and healthy.
 Her underlying Bad habits made her cancel her tour due to vocal hemorrhaging and undergo a long costly process of vocal rehab.
 Even successful vocalists need Good technique.
 Michael Jackson had his favorite vocal coach, one of my mentors, go on tour with him to warm up and rebalance his voice every day, twice a day.
 The only tour in his career he had to cancel was one where the producer would not allow him to bring that teacher along to reduce costs.
 Also, many assume that because they sing with a “Classical” background that their technique is good.
 All Classical vocal training guarantees is knowledge of foreign language diction, musicianship, and the ability to read music.
 Classical singing does not guarantee vocal health and balanced singing technique.
 Opera singers often damage their voices, too!